 CBD College reserves the right to deny or accept transfer of credits at its sole discretion.
-Students previously enrolled in any college accredited by an agency recognized by the United States Department of Education (USDE) or the Council for Higher Education Accreditation (CHEA) may submit their records to CBD College for review.
+Students previously enrolled in any college accredited by an agency recognized by the United States Department of Education (USDE) or the Council for Higher Education Accreditation (CHEA) or foreign institutions where the credentials/transcripts were evaluated by NACES or AICE may submit their records to CBD College for review.
+CBD College will not review records from unaccredited institutions or foreign transcripts that were not evaluated by a recognized credential evaluation service.
 The following Associate level degree program are eligible for transfer credit consideration: OTA, PTA and MRI.
 Residency is defined as coursework completed at the College, not including transfer credit.
 A minimum of 25 percent of academic credits must be completed in residence.
 CBD College evaluates prior coursework for credit for general education and non-core coursework.
 100% of core coursework must be completed at the College.